HaloGamer33/Obsidian-Fuzzy-Note-Creator/README.md

 ### 3. **File extension**

 When creating any note with the plugin, the file extension that you define on this setting will be appended to the end of the note title that you provide.
-If you set anything other than `.md` (Markdown) then obsidian will try to open the file in system's the default application after it has been created.
+If you set anything other than `.md` (Markdown) then Obsidian will try to open the file in system's the default application after it has been created.
 If left empty, it will default to `.md`.

 ### 4. **Name for untitled notes**